-Approximately fifteen years ago, we collaborated on an apartment renovation project with a now-famous decorator and interior designer.
-The decorator and I had become friendly and we were catching up by phone one Monday morning when I asked how his weekend had been.
-He told me with some noticeable glee in his voice that he had just fired a client.
-I asked him to elaborate, and he told me had received a call over the weekend, asking for an immediate callback – the subject matter being a “curtain emergency.”
-He told me that when he called back first thing Monday that ‘unless said curtains were on (insert expletive) fire, there was nothing he could imagine that would constitute a “curtain emergency.”
-After confirming that the client’s house had not burned to the ground, he let the client know that he had chosen to be a decorator to celebrate the fun and style in life, and that perhaps the client might find someone better suited for her needs.
+In the early 2000’s, we collaborated on an apartment renovation project with a now-famous interior designer.
+Over the course of the project, the designer and I became friendly and when catching up by phone one Monday morning, I asked how his weekend had been.
+He told me with some noticeable glee that he had just fired a client.
+I asked him to elaborate and he said he had received a call from his client the preceding weekend, asking for an immediate callback – the subject matter being a “curtain emergency.”
+When he (finally) returned the call on Monday morning, he pushed back, stating that “unless said curtains were on (insert expletive) fire, there was nothing he could imagine that would qualify as a ‘curtain emergency.’”
+After confirming that the client’s house had, indeed, not burned to the ground, he confessed that he had chosen to become a decorator to celebrate the fun and style in life, and, perhaps, the client might find someone better suited for her needs.

-Notwithstanding, we can all take things a bit too seriously, and fall into the trap of elevating minor issues to calamity status.
+Notwithstanding, we can all take things a bit too seriously from time to time, elevating minor issues to calamity status.
 A punch-list item is less important than a systemic shortcoming.
-Paint colors can be adjusted through re-painting, leaks require the opening of walls.
-Our fist priority needs to be getting the walls right, and that which is behind the walls.
-Fine-tuning may make the difference between glee and exorbitant glee, and while (universal) perfection may be the goal, we try not to let ‘perfection become the enemy of good.’
+Paint colors can be adjusted through re-painting; leaks require the opening of walls.
+Our foremost priority is to get the walls right, as well as that which is behind the walls.
+Fine-tuning may make the difference between glee and exorbitant glee, and while (universal) perfection may be the goal, we strive to not let ‘perfection become the enemy of good.’